-Implementing and sustaining efforts identified in this plan will require a significant commitment.
-Building a collaborative and cooperative environment with La Pine Rural Fire Protection District, community-based organizations, local government and the public land management agencies has been the first step in reducing the risk of loss from wildland fire.
-The Steering Committee pledges to maintain this cooperation with the public over the long-term with the commitment of all the partners involved.
+The Steering Committee faced a complex task in the comprehensive revision of the Greater Bend Community Wildfire Protection Plan.
+Implementing and sustaining the efforts outlined in the Action Plan will require a significant time and financial commitment.
+Building a collaborative and cooperative environment with Bend Fire and Rescue, Deschutes County RFPD #2, community-based organizations, local government and the public land management agencies has been the first step in reducing the risk of loss from wildland fire.
+The Steering Committee pledges to maintain this cooperation with the public over the long-term with the commitment of all the parties involved.